Skip to main content

 • "My afternoon trades violate my session rule consistently."

-Execution Recap makes discrepancies visual, objective, and impossible to ignore.
+Behavioral Recap makes discrepancies visual, objective, and impossible to ignore.

 What to Do Next